opz0/terraform-aws-vpc-peering/README.md

 ## Module Outputs

 This module provides no specific outputs.
+- id - The ID of the VPC Peering Connection.
+- accept_status - The status of the VPC Peering Connection request.
+- tags - (Optional) A map of tags to assign to the resource.

 ## Examples
 For detailed examples on how to use this module, please refer to the 'examples' directory within this repository.